aeoncl/dagproxy/README.md

 - [x] Toggle between direct and proxied network
 - [x] Validated on Linux
 - [ ] Validated on Windows
+- [ ] Transparent proxy using ip tables on Linux
-- [ ] Transparent proxying using SSL inspection & port redirection
+- [ ] Transparent proxy using WinDivert on Windows

 ## Usage